San Diego Zoo Safari Park Guide

 Tip: To avoid crowds, plan to visit the park on a weekday if possible.

-• Quarters for buying duck food for the birds and operating the telescopes to view the animals in the free-range enclosure.
+• Quarters for buying duck food for the birds and operating the telescopes to get a closer look at the animals.

 • A camera is a must!
 There are lots of opportunities to get excellent photos of lions, cheetahs, tigers, giraffes, rhinos, gorillas, and more.

-• Binoculars for viewing the animals in the free-range enclosure.
+• Binoculars for viewing the animals in the free-range enclousure.

-There's lots to do and see with the extensive free-range animal enclosures in the park.
-The park has 13 habitats and distinct regions.
+There's lots to do and see within the 13 habitats and distinct regions at the park.
 Visitors enter at Safari Base Camp which includes restaurants, shops, and the Children’s Discovery Station.
 From there, you can tour Gorilla Forest, Nairobi Village, Elephant Valley, Condor Ridge, Asian Savanna, African Plains, The Grove, Lion Camp, and African Woods.

 The park also includes expansive botanical gardens with miles of trails and lots of unique species from all over the globe.
 In addition to seeing the animals and regular exhibits, the Safari Park has a wide array of add-on activities including a zip line, balloon rides, camp outs, playgrounds, behind the scenes safaris, rope climbing through the trees, encounters with animal ambassadors, a petting kraal, trike safaris, and customized experiences with personal guides.